Eugène Lafont: Scientific lectures

 By 1870 Lafont was at ease in the English language and began to give scientific lectures for the general public, in which he demonstrated that he had a particular gift in popularizing scientific knowledge.
 All the new scientific discoveries and inventions of the second half of the 19th century were thus made known, always with empirical evidence.
-So was it of the magic lantern, the telephone, phonograph, X-rays, photography, etc. Through contacts the science enthusiast had brought from Europe the most modern scientific tools, such as the meteograph of Angelo Secchi (meteorology remained his favourite field of activity).
+So was it of the magic lantern, the telephone, phonograph, X-rays, photography, etc. Through contacts the science enthusiast had brought from Europe the most modern scientific tools, such as the meteorograph of Angelo Secchi (meteorology remained his favourite field of activity).
 The lectures had a huge success and came to an end only with Lafont's retiring to Darjeeling, a few months before his death in 1908.

 In 1873 Lafont was named the Rector of St. Xavier's College.
 The next year, a high level international scientific expedition visited Calcutta on its way to the nearby town of Midnapore in order to observe a very rare astronomical phenomenon: the passage of planet Venus before the sun.
 Lafont joined the group.
 His observations made him known internationally and the following year he easily obtained the financial help needed in order to build an astronomical observatory on the school grounds, equipped with the most modern telescope.